-There are many ways to help foster a child's resilience no matter your role in the child's life.
+There are many ways to help foster a child's prosilience no matter your role in the child's life.

 How to foster and role model prosilience as an educator:

 including making new connections,